-Hello, I’m Louise and this year I wanted to show people that it’s still possible to create beautiful artwork with a progressive impairment like Muscular Dystrophy.
+Hello, I’m Louise and my goal is to show people that it’s still possible to create beautiful artwork with a progressive impairment like Muscular Dystrophy.
 I sell my art for charity and use my shop to showcase my creations.

-I have Limb Girdle 2C which is similar to Duchenne.
+I have Limb Girdle 2C which is similar to Duchenne Muscular Dystrophy.
 My muscles have gradually lost their strength affecting almost every part of my body.

-I’ve been crafting for around 25 years and over this time I’ve had to adapt to losing the use of my body – but I’m still able to make hand crafted items.
+I’ve been crafting for around 25 years and over this time I’ve had to adapt to losing the use of most body parts – but I’m still able to make hand crafted items.

 Sometimes I have to shop around to buy products that are easier to use or decant media like glues and paints into different bottles.
-My grip is barely strong enough to hold a pen and I can’t bend my finger tips to pinch hold things well.
+My grip is barely strong enough to hold a pen and I can’t bend my finger tips to pinch hold things.
 I get around this by using tweezers as prosthetic finger tips or having help from my PA.

 Other times I have to adopt a different method compared to someone with full hand use.
 Not being able to lift my arms up and moving my hands by crawling with my fingers across a surface, means I have to be very organised in my technique. e.g. Always painting an item or adding delicate details from the top down so I don’t drag my hands over these areas.

 I work primarily in paper and mixed art media making dimensional greeting cards, dimensional pictures, wildflower seed and card gift sets and gift card voucher / money envelopes.

 I work with my personal (care) assistants who do a lot of the practical things for me.
 They find the materials I want, pass me items, open bottles, cut tape and feed things through my die cutting machine.
 Describing what I need is very tiring so it can take me many days to make a greeting card – often over a few weeks.
 It might be slow going but it’s incredibly rewarding for both of us.